AlanMaxwell/iOS_interview_questions/README.md

 # Technical

 ## 1. What frameworks you used in your iOS projects?
-You can specify frameworks like:
+You can specify frameworks like:Cancel changes
 UIKit, SwiftUI, Combine, AVFramework, PushNotification, CallKit, GCD, Core Bluetooth, etc.

 ## 2. How the Optional is implemented in Swift?